-CS 915 Practice Readiness with Lab (4 Credits)
+CS 943 Practice Readiness III (5 Credits)

 This course will provide a review of selected materials encompassing the learning objectives from the didactic years.
 Students will further refine skills, apply knowledge, and demonstrate the attitudes and values of a healthcare professional.
-Students also engage in a variety of active learning strategies including Objective Structured Clinical Exam (OSCE) where knowledge, skills, attitudes, and values are assessed and student readiness for Advanced Pharmacy Practice Experiences (APPEs) is evaluated.
+Students also engage in a variety of active learning strategies including the Objective Structured Clinical Examination (OSCE) where knowledge, skills, attitudes, and values are assessed and student readiness for Advanced Pharmacy Practice Experiences (APPEs) is evaluated.